redragonx/can2RNET/R-net_over_IP/README.md

 Plug in USB controller
 =================================
-check devices to ensure the controller appears to linux in a way our code expects it to.
+check devices to ensure the controller appears to Linux in a way our code expects it to.
 ```
 ls /dev/input/js*
 ```
-controllers often follow a de-facto standard that linux can easily process... except when they don't.
+controllers often follow a de-facto standard that Linux can easily process... except when they don't.

 Open connection between JoyServer and JoyClient
 =================================